extrned/Bible-CLI-lite/README.md

 # License?
 There is no license, and all that rubbish, just because the Bible doesn't need it.
 You can modify the code however you can and however you want.

+# Sources
+The primary source is OpenBible.
+[Check out the Bible's translations](https://openbible.com/textfiles).